 Those efforts have begun to bear fruit as more outside institutions have taken notice of the TTFields technology and started to study it in the last several years.

-It is not only the collaboration with a global community of scientists that motivates Ze’ev, but the pure sense of discovery.
+It is not only the collaboration with a global community of scientists that motivates Ze’ev, but also the pure sense of discovery.

 clinical trialsOur mechanism of action is broadly applicable across a variety of solid tumors.